A248/DazzleConf/README.md

   * Read from file. ✔️
   * Write to file. ✔️
   * Combined read/write operation, to update existing data. ✔️
-  * Can write any object implementing the configurtion interface (not just implementations by the library).
+  * Can write any object implementing the configuration interface (not just implementations by the library).
+* Reloading:
+  * Easy-to-reload "shell" instance can be created, to swap the values in a live configuration.
 * Migrations:
   * Detect old versions, and migrate safely to latest version.
   * Lets you change keys, move keys around, and merge or separate sections.